zackw/www.owlfolio.org/content/htmletc/strawman-mime-type-for-fonts.md

 **`application/font`** as the MIME type for *all* fonts delivered over the Internet, regardless of their format.
-Browsers should use only fonts delivered with that MIME type, but should detect the actual format based on the contents of the response body.< p>
+Browsers should use only fonts delivered with that MIME type, but should detect the actual format based on the contents of the response body.

 I can think of two potential problems with this scheme.
 First, it would be good if browsers could tell servers (using the normal